ryanreilly/phase_4_project/README.md

 |macro avg| 0.58| 0.54| 0.55| 2565|
 |weighted avg| 0.67| 0.68| 0.67| 2565|

-The overall accuracy looks to be better for the Random forest model when compared to the Naive Bayes model.
-While both models tend to do better in recall, Naive Bayes does considerably better than Random Forest.
-However, we feel that there is too much accuracy we are giving up by using the Naive Bayes Model.
+The overall accuracy and f-1 score for negative tweets looks to be better for the Random forest model when compared to the Naive Bayes model.
 We will move forward with the random forest model.
 But first, we will try a Nueral Network model.

 #### Neural Network